An overwhelming choice

 Envestio provides what they call buyback; it means that the platforms guarantees that it will buy back your investment.
 The fee varies from project to project; it’s typically 5%.
 Kuetzal also offers this opportunity on selected loans, but the associated cost is even higher : 10%.

-Finally, investors at Crowdestor, BulkEstate and EstateGuru are stuck with their investments until the project’s completion.
+Finally, investors at Grupeer, Crowdestor, BulkEstate, EstateGuru and Flender are stuck with their investments until the project’s completion.

 I don’t really consider auto-invest[?] a necessity when investing through real-estate and business crowdfunding platforms; indeed, as the projects are often less standard than individual loans, manual investing is often a wiser choice.

-CrowdEstate feature an auto-invest; dues to the platform’s success and speculation on the secondary market, using it to invest is recommended.
+CrowdEstate features an auto-invest; due to the platform’s success and speculation on the secondary market, using it to invest is recommended.
 However, recent changes in the way bookings are processed make manual investment a possibility.

 Investors at EstateGuru will also have access to this feature, although it will be restricted for most of them.
 As a result, manual investing is often a better choice.